nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - `alias group team`

+If you feel that you are more comfortable using the keyword `group` to represent `team`.
 After running `alias group team`, you are now able to use the command `group` as if it was a `team`!

 ![Aliasing command ui](images/user-guide-img/AliasingCommandUI.png)